 Of course you will also need to ensure your man cave is properly ventilated to keep mold at bay.

-STEP 5: Integrating the utilities
+5: Install the utilities

 You might not need every type of utility connection in your man cave but some of them are more essential than others, such as electrical connections for instance.